iamhll/f265enc_doc/source/how_to/main.rst

 How-To
 ======

-(20200922) How to Diff with an Arbitary Commitment
+(20211026) How to Diff with an Arbitary Commit
 --------------------------------------------------

     #.  use diff

         ::

-            git diff "SHA1 ID of the commitment you want to diff with"
+            git diff "SHA1 ID of the commit you want to diff with"

         \